 Experiential learning resources for the innovative educator

-I knew when I became a teacher that I wanted to teach somewhere that had a travel program because I knew the impact traveling could have, especially on a young person.
+I knew when I became a teacher that I wanted to teach somewhere that had an educational travel program because I knew the impact traveling could have, especially on a young person.

-I applied at community school for middle and high school students that technically had a travel program, but it needed a makeover.
-I made the pitch in my interview with the director of the school to revitalize the school's educational travel program, and I spent the next ten years of my teaching career trying to (and successfully, I think) living up to that promise.
+I applied at a community school for middle and high school students that technically had a travel program, but it needed a makeover.
+I made the pitch in my interview with the director of the school to revitalize the school's education through travel program, and I spent the next ten years of my teaching career trying to (and successfully, I think) live up to that promise.
 I have dedicated so much of my teaching career to educational travel because I have observed the benefits and impact it can have on someone over and over again, student after student.
-Teachers, homeschoolers, youth group leaders: If you are interested in incorporating educational travel into your curriculum, this post is a great place to start.
-Read about the benefits of educational travel in this post.
-If that revs you up, which I expect it will, take these next steps:
+Teachers, homeschoolers, youth group leaders: If you are interested in incorporating education through travel into your curriculum, this post is a great place to start.
+7 Benefits of Education Through Travel

 1. Increase Cultural and Global Awareness: